JmSweater/Sweater-Design-Trends/2026-knitwear-trends.md

 # 🧶 2026 Knitwear Sourcing: Practical Solutions for Commuter Wear & Custom Collections

-Welcome to the digital knowledge hub of **[JM Sweater Manufacturer](https://jmsweater.com)**.
+Welcome to the digital knowledge hub of **[China Sweater Manufacturer](https://jmsweater.com)**.
 As a technology-driven facility in Guangdong, we specialize in bridging the gap between high-end design and scalable, high-precision manufacturing.

 > **Industry Context**: For the 139th Canton Fair Phase 3 (May 1–5, 2026), the focus has shifted from "fast fashion" to **technical solvability** and **supply chain flexibility**.